Alcohol Related Offenses – DUI, DWI & APC

 DUI & DWI Driving Under the Influence (DUI) and Driving While Intoxicated (DWI) are two of the most commonly charged criminal traffic offenses in Oklahoma and around the nation.
 Oklahoma also prosecutes those in Actual Physical Control (APC) of a motor vehicle while under the influence.
 APC involves possession or control of a vehicle because you have the keys but are not actually driving.
-In these cases, you need qualified counsel to assist you in defending the criminal charges and in challenging the revocation of your driver’s license.
+First, you need qualified counsel to assist you in defending the criminal charges.
+Second, in challenging the revocation of your driver’s license.

 - DUI results with a blood alcohol concentration (“BAC”) of .08 or more

 - Aggravated DUI occurs with BAC of .15 or higher

 - DWI occurs with a BAC of .06 or .07

 - APC is Actual Physical Control of a vehicle while impaired or intoxicated.
 In other words, possessing the keys and being in or around the car with the apparent ability to control it.

 - DUI-Drugs results from driving while intoxicated on drugs rather than alcohol or a combination of drugs and alcohol.
 (This can occur even if you have a valid prescription and any quantity of drug could be sufficient for DUI-Drugs.)

 GIVE A BREATH OR BLOOD TEST.

 If you are stopped and the officer arrests you under suspicion of DUI, you will be offered test.
 Refusal of the test will likely result in the automatic revocation of your drivers license.
 Accordingly, you will need Oklahoma City DUI defense.

 DO NOT PARTICIPATE IN FIELD SOBRIETY.